-You can use your blog to promote what you do at your child care, community events as well as share child development industry information.
+You can use your blog to promote what you do at your child care, and community events as well as share child development industry information.
 Writing a child care blog shows you are committed and passionate about your profession, so much so you want to share.

 What else can you do to stand out in a crowded market?

-You probably know that word-of-mouth can be a very powerful resource for growing your child care business, but how do you continue to keep the buzz going about your business?
+You probably know that word-of-mouth can be a very powerful resource for growing your childcare business.
+But how do you continue to keep the buzz going about your business?

 Birthday Cards – I send birthday postcards to children that are current and former clients.
-Its a simple, over-sized postcard that just says “Happy Birthday” from your friends at the child care.
-While its just a little thing once a year, I know if I received that for my child who didn’t even attend anymore, I would probably be inclined to refer that business to a friend or colleague looking for child care.
+It’s a simple, oversized postcard that just says “Happy Birthday” from your friends at the childcare.
+While it’s just a little thing once a year, I know if I received that for my child who didn’t even attend anymore, I would probably be inclined to refer that business to a friend or colleague looking for childcare.